fsc4j/fsc4j/README.md

 ### Windows

-If you already have the Eclipse IDE for Java Developers version 2019-12 or an earlier version of FSC4J installed, open the Eclipse home folder (this is the folder containing the `eclipse` application as well as subfolders called `configuration` and `plugins`, among other ones) in Windows Explorer and right-click inside the Windows Explorer window while holding down the Shift key.
-In the pop-up menu, choose _Open PowerShell window here_.
+If you already have the Eclipse IDE for Java Developers version 2019-12 or an earlier version of FSC4J installed, open the Eclipse home folder (this is the folder containing the `eclipse` application as well as subfolders called `configuration` and `plugins`, among other ones) in Windows Explorer.
+Then, in the Windows Explorer window's _File_ menu, choose _Open Windows PowerShell_ -> _Open Windows PowerShell_.
+(Note: if you installed Eclipse in the _Program Files_ folder, choose _Open Windows PowerShell as administrator_.)
 Then, paste the following command into the PowerShell window:

     iex ((new-object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/fsc4j/fsc4j/master/install-fsc4j_latest-plugins.ps1'))